yash-dev26/adaptive-RAG/README.md

 - **Cost-aware multi-provider inference** — fast/cheap provider for high-frequency orchestration calls, higher-quality provider reserved for user-facing output, with automatic fallback.
 - **Layered caching** — embedding, exact-response, and semantic caches, each with an appropriate TTL and scope, plus a background expiry sweep.
 - **Correct multi-user isolation without real auth** — BYOK session model with retrieval-time payload filtering by `user_id`/`file_id`, and cache-scoping bugs (e.g. no-file queries matching file-scoped cache entries) treated as seriously as auth bugs would be.
+- **Conversation memory that's actually useful** — MongoDB-backed threads with auto-derived titles and persisted document context, not just a chat log.
 - **Streaming transparency** — SSE node-by-node trace so the adaptive decisions are visible to the end user in real time, not just in server logs.